FREE SHIPPING On Most Orders

 What is a DC Motor ceiling fan, and what are its benefits?

-DC motors are a new addition to household ceiling fans that generate additional torque while consuming less than 70% of the power of a typical ceiling fan.
+DC motors are a newer addition to household ceiling fans that generate additional torque while consuming less than 70% of the power of a typical ceiling fan.
 They do this by transforming electric energy into mechanical energy as they rotate.

 • Virtually silent operation